-The fulfillment industry has long been on a path of innovation to keep pace with the rapid digitization of sales channels and the rising costs of warehouse space and labor.
-One innovation disrupting the market is on demand warehousing — a fulfillment model based on partnerships between warehouses looking for new inbounding merchants and an on demand warehousing provider with a roster of merchants in need of affordable warehouse space and premium SLA’s.
+On demand warehousing is a fulfillment model based on partnerships between warehouses looking for new inbounding merchants and an on demand warehousing provider with a roster of merchants in need of affordable warehouse space and premium SLA’s.

 On demand warehousing services negotiate with multiple warehouses on behalf of their merchants to build a nationwide fulfillment network to reduce shipping costs and streamline fulfillment so merchants of all sizes can reach customers within 1 to 2-days and create efficiencies in their fulfillment process.

 The result for merchants is a customized solution based on their business objectives and inventory requirements that enables them to compete and scale at an enterprise level.
 Ahead we’ll examine the top ten business outcomes merchants can expect when they abandon legacy fulfillment models for a flexible and scalable solution.

 LS2 Helmets needed a new fulfillment solution to meet their customers’ changing delivery expectations.
 As they weighed their options they determined that an in-house solution would require too much overhead, traditional 3PL’s were too expensive and inflexible, and negotiating lower freight costs on their own was unfeasible.
 After extensive research, they discovered on demand warehousing.